 - 3 onward - "Incorrect!" sound.

-Pressing X will play the "collect coin" sound effect and increase your coin total by 1; pressing Y will play the "stomp on enemy" sound effect and decrease your coin countde by 1.
+Pressing X will play the "collect coin" sound effect and increase your coin count by 1, and pressing Y will play the "stomp on enemy" sound effect and decrease your coin count by 1.
 Your coin count will increment or decrement quickly as long as the button is held down.
 If you hold B and then press X/Y, it will increase by 10.